 To discuss your case with our bicycle accident lawyers serving all of Ontario, contact us today and schedule your free initial consultation.
 During this cost-free, no-obligation first meeting, you will have the opportunity to review the details of your case with our Ontario bicycle accident lawyers and learn about options for financial recovery that might be available to you.

 Our bicycle accident lawyers serving Ontario tailor our feedback to the conditions of each specific case.
-To receive personalized advice based on the unique details of your unique situation, call 1-800-JUSTICE today and take advantage of your free initial consultation with Preszler Injury Lawyers.
+To receive personalized advice based on the unique details of your unique situation, call us today and take advantage of your free initial consultation with Preszler Injury Lawyers.